PanoAffordanceNet: Towards Holistic Affordance Grounding in 360{\deg} Indoor Environments: Experiments

 \textbf{Effects of Model Components.} As shown in Table~\ref{tab:module_ablation}, each component provides incremental but distinct gains.
 The introduction of LoRA-based parameter-efficient adaptation yields an initial performance boost, demonstrating the necessity of task-specific feature tuning.
 Notably, the integration of Distortion-Aware Spectral Modulator (DASM) provides a critical correction for geometric warping, significantly reducing the KLD error.
 Furthermore, Omni-Spherical Densification Head (OSDH) complements this by refining spatial consistency, effectively restoring topological continuity from sparse activations.
 The full model achieves the best overall performance ($1.306$ KLD and $0.474$ SIM), confirming that our modular design effectively addresses the unique challenges of panoramic affordance prediction.

 \textbf{Effects of Training Objectives.} Table~\ref{tab:loss_ablation} evaluates the contribution of each component within our multi-level training objective.
-Training solely with pixel-level supervision $\mathcal{L}_{BCE}$ establishes a baseline but struggles to capture holistic functional shapes from sparse annotations.
-Incorporating $\mathcal{L}_{KL}$ introduces crucial distribution-level supervision, significantly enhancing the model's capability to infer structured functional regions.
+Training solely with pixel-level supervision $\mathcal{L}_{BCE}$ establishes a baseline but struggles to capture functional shapes from sparse annotations.
+Incorporating $\mathcal{L}_{KL}$ introduces crucial distribution-level supervision, enhancing the model's capability to infer structured functional regions.
 The addition of $\mathcal{L}_{RTC}$ further boosts performance, particularly on semantic-sensitive metrics such as SIM and NSS, by enforcing region-text alignment to critically disambiguate features under the one-shot setting.
-The full loss configuration yields the strongest overall gains, validating the synergistic effect of pixel-level, distribution-level, and semantic-level supervision.
+The full loss configuration yields the strongest overall gains, validating the synergistic effect of pixel-, distribution-, and semantic-level supervision.